Income Tax on ETF (Exchange Traded Funds) in India

 Trading Income

-Exchange-Traded Funds were launched in India in the year 2002.
-There are advantages of investing in ETFs over shares and mutual funds.
+Exchange-traded funds were launched in India in the year 2002.
+There are various advantages of investing in ETFs over shares and mutual funds.
 An investor can spread the risk by investing in the equities of multiple companies instead of investing in equity shares of a single company having a higher risk.
 Investing in ETFs is beneficial over mutual funds due to reduced expenses and higher liquidity.

-The different types of ETFs can be classified on the basis of the securities in which they invest.
+The different types of ETFs can be classified based on the securities in which they invest.
 The following are types of ETFs:

 Capital Gain on Sale of ETF (Exchange Traded Funds)